 The delivery of ransomware via email is one of the most serious of all current phishing threats.
 Ransomware is the easiest form of malware to monetize and there has been a noticeable increase in ransomware attacks on mobile devices (up 1,300% in 2017) and on cloud-based applications which get shared with internal and external users (44% of cloud malware types make up the most common delivery vehicles for ransomware).

-With there being so many different and sophisticated types of phishing attacks, managing phishing threats in an organization is a colossal task.
+With there being so many different and sophisticated types of phishing attacks online, managing phishing threats in an organization is a colossal task.
 Technology can help manage threats to a degree, but enough phishing emails avoid detection to make the activity of phishing still worthwhile for cybercriminals.

 How can you affect lasting changes in user behavior around phishing threats?
 Rather than rote training, engaging users by simulating real-life phishing threats drives the point home.
 Just as fighter pilots train in flight simulators, users can learn by experiencing a simulated phishing threat in a controlled environment.

 Mixing an occasional simulated phishing threat into users’ regular email teaches them to stay alert and spot suspicious emails.
 Whether they click on the simulated phish, or spot and report it to incident responders, the experience is much more likely to leave a mark compared to sitting through a lecture about security.

 Users experience phishing threats in terms of how they look and act – how a malicious payload infiltrates a system, spreads across the network, disrupts operations, and steals data.
 Next time, they will be more attuned to a suspicious emaugh – See Something, Say Something